 Automatic braking This is a general term for the car's braking interventions.
 Several driver support and safety systems can intervene and perform braking manoeuvres for safety reasons or convenience.

-Automatic braking after severe collisions to avoid further hazards.
-Post-impact braking control^[2]
+Post-impact braking Automatic braking after severe collisions to avoid further hazards.

-Helps prevent skidding and other stability-related issues by automatically applying the brakes.
-Electronic stability
+Electronic stability Helps prevent skidding and other stability-related issues by automatically applying the brakes.